NENO Logo

 The note is now stored in the selected folder and you can open it with any text editor.

 Notes are written in Subtext, a format specifically designed for note-taking.
-Subtext documents are easily composable as Subtext is a block-based plain-text format with minimal markup syntax.
+Subtext documents are easily composable because Subtext is a block-based plain-text format with minimal markup syntax.
 Here's a guide to get you started with Subtext.

 The features of Subtext